JoaoCoquim/cinepulse-app/README.md

 3. Open `index.html` in your browser to view the application.
 4. Type a movie name in the search bar.
 5. View real-time suggestions and select a movie to see detailed information.
+6. Click on a genre from the filter, to view a list of movies of that genre on a new page.

 ## Technologies Used

 - **JavaScript**: For dynamic functionality and API integration.
 - **Bootstrap**: For responsive design.
 - **OMDb API**: For fetching movie data.
+- **TMDb API**: For filtering movies by genre and providing movie data.
 - **YouTube Data API**: For embedding movie trailers.
 - **Font Awesome**: For icons and visual elements.

 ## Current Status

 **In Development**: The project is actively being developed with ongoing updates and feature additions.
-The application now includes movie trailers and a new 'What to watch' homepage section with a carousel of movie suggestions.
-Further improvements are underway.
+The application now includes movie trailers, a new 'What to Watch' homepage section with a carousel of movie suggestions, and a genre filtering feature that utilizes the TMDb API.
+Further improvements are underway, including potential migration to solely using the TMDb API.

-## License
+## Licenses

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
+- This website uses TMDB and the TMDB APIs but is not endorsed, certified, or otherwise approved by TMDB.